sivantha96/react-native-template-awesome/README.md

 With each release having a different set of features, configurations, etc. so that you can start working on your requirements without any hassle of initial setup. 🚀

+# JS Project Wizard 🚀
+You can use the [JS Project Wizard](https://sivantha96.github.io/js-project-wizard/) tool to initialize your project the way you want easily.
+Check it out.

 ## Creating a New Project

 First of all you have to setup your environment.
 Please refer the [Official RN Environment Setup Guide](https://reactnative.dev/docs/environment-setup)